d-zine/Dating_App_Popularity/README.md

 The biggest takeaway from this is that while Match.com and OkCupid have once had a lead in the past, they are trending downwards.
 If this continues, it is likely that Bumble and Hinge will outpace them in popularity over time.
 It makes sense as I have not seen as much publicity with Match.com and OkCupid relative to Bumble and Hinge.

-Tinder google searches have a 46% correlation with Tinder monthly downloads.
-Bumble google searches have a 15% correlation with Bumble monthly downloads.
+Tinder google searches only have a 46% correlation with Tinder monthly downloads.
+Bumble google searches only have a 15% correlation with Bumble monthly downloads.
 Because search popularity scores do fluctuate, that means dating app downloads is a more reliable indicator of dating app popularity.

 ### 8. Limitations
 There were challenges faced when collecting and analyzing the data.